 Building Better Places (WG, July 2020) Priorities and Actions for Places - Post Covid-19 Considerations: Staying local: creating neighbourhoods (page 14) Digital places - the lockdown lifeline (page19) Changing working practices: our future need for employment land (page 20) Reawakening Wales' tourism and cultural sectors (page 21)

 Well-being of A prosperous Wales

 Future A resilient Wales

-Generations Act A more equal Wales
+Generations Act A more equal Wales A Wales of Cohesive Communities

-(WBFGA) A Wales of Cohesive Communities
+(WBFGA) A wates of coriesive communities

-(WG, 2015)

-Monmouthshire PSB Well-being • Respond to the challenges associated with demographic change.

-Plan (MWBP) Develop opportunities for communities and businesses to be

-(February 2018) part of an economically thriving and well-connected county.

-• Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.

-Monmouthshire This policy supports the draft Community and Corporate Plan goal

-draft of ensuring Monmouthshire is a thriving and ambitious place, full

-Community and of hope and enterprise.
+(WG, 2015) Monmouthshire PSB Well-being Plan (MWBP) (February 2018) Monmouthshire draft Community and Corporate Plan 2022 2023 Respond to the challenges associated with demographic change.
+Develop opportunities for communities and businesses to be part of an economically thriving and well-connected county.
+Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
+This policy supports the draft Community and Corporate Plan goal of ensuring Monmouthshire is a thriving and ambitious place, full of hope and enterprise.

-Corporate Plan

-2022

-Key Evidence Monmouthshire 2040: Our Economic Growth and Ambition

-Statement (Nov 2019)

-Vision 2040: Growing Your Own Business Monmouthshire Inward

-Investment Prospectus (March 2020)

-TAN 6: Planning for Sustainable Rural Communities (2010)
+Key Evidence Monmouthshire 2040: Our Economic Growth and Ambition Statement (Nov 2019) Vision 2040: Growing Your Own Business Monmouthshire Inward Investment Prospectus (March 2020) TAN 6: Planning for Sustainable Rural Communities (2010)

 Monitoring TBC

-Detailed TBC in Deposit RLDP
+Detailed Policies TBC in Deposit RLDP

-Policies